pelagos-consulting/OpenCL_Course/README.md

 ### Tau

-Tau stands for [Tuning and Analysis Utilities].
+Tau stands for [Tuning and Analysis Utilities](https://www.cs.uoregon.edu/research/tau/home.php).
 In the profiling section we use Tau to trace OpenCL calls.

 ### CLBlast